rezmansouri/dkist-seg/docs/week_1.md

 From NIH for medical image analysis

 Advantages:
+- Free
-- widely used in research
+- Widely used in research
+- Lots of analysis tools and algorithms

 Disadvantages:
-- Not so user-friendly
+- Not so user-friendly interface

 ![mipav](resources/week_1/mipav.png)